Bedrock-OSS/bedrock-wiki/docs/loot/item-functions.md

 }
 ```

-Randomly picks a count of enchantments and their strengths for the given item
+Randomly picks a count of enchantments and their strengths for the given item.

-treasure
-Enables treasure enchantments as possibilities for that item
+`treasure`:Enables treasure enchantments as possibilities for that item. **Boolean**, defaults to `false`.
-boolean, defaults to false

 ### Enchant Gear